dmphillippo/multinma/README.md

-meta-regression, and multilevel network meta-regression models which combine evidence from a network of studies and treatments using either aggregate data or individual patient data from each study (Phillippo et al., n.d.; Phillippo 2019).
-Models are estimated in a Bayesian framwork using Stan (Carpenter et al. 2017).
+meta-regression, and multilevel network meta-regression models which combine evidence from a network of studies and treatments using either aggregate data or individual patient data from each study (Phillippo et al. 2020; Phillippo 2019).
+Models are estimated in a Bayesian framework using Stan (Carpenter et al. 2017).

 ## Installation

-You can install the released version of multinma from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of `multinma` from [CRAN](https://CRAN.R-project.org) with:

 ``` r